ZeruiW/cloud_ai_services_tutorial/README.md

 ### Implementing CI/CD with GitHub Actions for Automatic Deployment

-Continuous Integration and Continuous Deployment (CI/CD) enable developers to be more agile, catch bugs early, and deliver value faster.
-In this section, we'll set up a GitHub Actions workflow to automatically build, test, and deploy our FastAPI application whenever there is a new commit to the GitHub repository.
+Continuously integrating and deploying (CI/CD) your FastAPI application allows for quicker development cycles, early bug discovery, and faster delivery of features.
+In this section, we'll employ GitHub Actions to automate the build, test, and deployment processes for your application.

 #### Prerequisites

-- GitHub repository containing your FastAPI application.
+- A GitHub repository containing your FastAPI application's source code.
-- Azure Container Registry (ACR) where your Docker image will be stored.
+- Azure Container Registry (ACR) to store your application's Docker image.
-- Azure Kubernetes Service (AKS) or Azure App Service where your application will be deployed.
+- Azure Kubernetes Service (AKS) or Azure App Service as the deployment target for your application.

 #### Steps to Follow

-##### 1. Create GitHub Secrets for Azure Authentication
+##### 1. Set Up GitHub Secrets for Azure Authentication

-1. Open your GitHub repository and navigate to `Settings > Secrets > New repository secret`.
+1. Go to your GitHub repository and navigate to `Settings > Secrets > New repository secret`.
-2. Create secrets for Azure Container Registry (ACR) credentials and Azure login details:
+2. Add the following secrets to securely store your Azure and ACR credentials:
-    - `AZURE_REGISTRY_USERNAME`: ACR username
+    - `AZURE_REGISTRY_USERNAME`: Username for Azure Container Registry
-    - `AZURE_REGISTRY_PASSWORD`: ACR password
+    - `AZURE_REGISTRY_PASSWORD`: Password for Azure Container Registry
-    - `AZURE_CREDENTIALS`: Azure service principal in JSON format.
+    - `AZURE_CREDENTIALS`: Azure service principal credentials in JSON format.

-##### 2. Create a GitHub Actions Workflow